 The mission of GreatScott.com is to create easy-to-understand, all-age educational materials.
 The site has served a lot of people since 2001 and helped a generation of 4th and 5th graders with their homework.

 My name is Scot Bruaw.
 I'm not an Egyptologist nor even an Egyptophile.
 Like the ancient Egyptians, I use graphics and images to tell stories.
 Unlike the Egyptians, I create marketing and advertising materials for consumer products.
-It's the Ancient Egyptians’ use of icons and graphics to create a written language that impresses me.
+It's the Ancient Egyptians’ creative use of icons and graphics as a written language that impresses me.

 The Ancient Egyptians were masters of ancient infographics – pictographic images advertised the deeds of those shown.
 Hieroglyphs fill in the details, like ancient ad copy.
 Their artwork isn't much different than the ads I create now.